 Who is required to complete identity verification?

 We need to have the identity details for the account holder.
 This includes all new and existing customers.
-This always needs to be a real person (not a company).
+This should always be a real person (not a company).

 Directors and Shareholders

-For companies utilising Private Box’s registered office or Principal Place of Business addresses, we need to complete identity verification on all the directors and shareholders.
+For companies using Private Box’s registered office or Principal Place of Business addresses, we need to complete identity verification for all directors and shareholders.

-How long do I have to complete identity verification?
+How long do I have to complete the identity verification process?

 Customers are provided 30 days to complete the identity verification requirements.